 One of our favorites in Mozambique, the Ibo Island Dhow Safari is not necessarily an accommodation option, but we love this so much, we want to add it here.
 The dhow safaris are based from Ibo Island Lodge which is the start and end of the trip.
 Ibo Island itself is rich in history and is a laid-back island vibe.
 The Dhow safari is completely tailored to the individual, but guests set off (with a team) from Ibo Island and sail through the Quirimbas Archipelago exploring islands and mangroves, buying fresh fish from local fishermen and snorkeling on coral reefs far from any other lodges.
-Accommodation is basic tents setup on the beach with the fresh fish cooked on the open fire and served under the stars with the sea lapping not far from your feet.
+Accommodation is basic tents set up on the beach with fresh fish cooked on the open fire and served under the stars with the sea lapping not far from your feet.

-During the sailing guests can help the captain or can sit back, relax and take it all in.
+During the sailing, guests can help the captain or can sit back, relax and take it all in.
 You have the opportunity to stop and snorkel when you want and there are sea kayaks on board if you want to explore at a slower pace.
 This is the ultimate adventure island hopping.

 Why we love the Ibo Island Dhow Safari:

-Fantastic way to explore the Quirimbas Islands
+A fantastic way to explore the Quirimbas Islands

 Camping on deserted beaches